karagulamos/Kga.Algo/README.md

 # Kga.Algo
 This project focuses on heavy duty data structures absent in .NET and were designed to be efficient and usable in production (contributions are welcome).

-Some of the data structures included in this project solve a varying degree of problems as highlighted below:
+Some of the data structures included in this project solve a varying degree of problems highlighted below:

 ## Trie Data Structure